-This new Fifth Edition of The First Amendment: Cases, Problems and Materials continues the problem-based approach of the prior editions, with its emphasis on longer cases (so that the court can speak for itself) and fewer notes, but also includes online materials that help improve student performance.
-Included are online “roadmaps” at the beginning of each chapter, and “points to remember” at the end of each chapter.
-Although some sections (e.g., campaign finance) are more truncated in the hard copy edition of the book, full sections (including cases, notes and problems) are available online.
-Of course, this new edition includes the most up-to-date cases, as well as new, freshened and updated problems.
+This new Fifth Edition of The First Amendment: Cases, Problems and Materials continues the problem-based approach of the prior editions, with its emphasis on longer cases (so that the court can speak for itself) and fewer notes, but also includes new materials that help improve student performance: “roadmaps” at the beginning of each chapter and “points to remember” at the end of each chapter.
+Of course, this new edition includes the most up-to-date cases, as well as new, freshened, and updated problems.

 In creating this book, the authors of The First Amendment sought to create a "teacher's book" — a book that is easy to use, that produces rewarding classroom discussion, and that enables students to learn the concepts, doctrines, and analytical tools that underlie the First Amendment.
 It is designed to help students understand First Amendment theory, lead students to greater insights, generate classroom interactivity, and facilitate effective and inspired learning.
 It accomplishes these objectives through the inclusion of problems.

 The problems are designed to illustrate and clarify doctrinal principles and conflicts, place students in real-life litigation scenarios, help students view First Amendment issues in modern and historical context, and prepare students for actual practice.
 Some problems raise questions about ambiguous doctrines, while others ask students to apply existing doctrine to new situations.
 Most problems place students in the position of a lawyer and ask them to explain how they might argue a particular case (e.g., what facts or arguments they might use in support of their positions).
 The ultimate objective is to advance student ability to solve problems using critical thinking and thereby accelerate development of a core lawyering skill.